Capozide 50 / 15 Side Effects

 Applies to captopril / hydrochlorothiazide: oral tablet

-Check with your doctor immediately if any of the following side effects occur while taking captopril / hydrochlorothiazide:More common
+You should check with your doctor immediately if any of these side effects occur when taking captopril / hydrochlorothiazide:More common

 - Black, tarry stools